Radio producer, reporter, poet… recovering bohemian.

-She also worked as a project coordinator for the Institute of Documentary Film in Prague, Czech Republic, where she helped develop and promote documentaries by Eastern European filmmakers.
+I also worked in programming for a number of film festivals, including Hot Docs Canadian International Documentary Festival and the Berlin International Film Festival, where I was the assistant to the head of programming at the Berlinale Talent Campus.
+I was also a project coordinator for the Institute of Documentary Film in Prague, Czech Republic, where I helped develop and promote documentaries by Eastern European filmmakers.

-Her poetry and short fiction has been published in several literary publications, including Verse Daily, Black Heart Magazine, Cleaver Magazine, apt, newleaf, The Fourth River, Sojourn, BlazeVOX, and Nexus.
+My poetry and short fiction has been published in several literary publications, including Permafrost Magazine, Rise Up Review, Poetry Quarterly, Verse Daily, Black Heart Magazine, apt, The Fourth River, and more.

-Her poetry chapbook, We Slept in Body Bags, Just in Case, was published in 2013 by Finishing Line Press and has been nominated for the Mass Book Awards.
-For information and to order a copy, click here.
+My poetry chapbook, We Slept in Body Bags, Just in Case, was published in 2013 by Finishing Line Press and my full length poetry collection, I Still Go to Bed with Water, is forthcoming from Unsolicited Press in 2022.

 I’m also a distant relative of Ukrainian poet and artist Taras Shevchenko… at least it feels right to assume.

 In 2014, I left my beloved Berlin to chase stories in Portland, Oregon, where I currently reside.
 In my off-time, I’m usually cooking plant-based meals, lighting bonfires in backyards, or buried under my 16-pound orange tabby.